Defending You and Your Assets

 Real Estate Services

-Terry L. English operates a full service real estate brokerage and assists clients in the buying and selling of residential and commercial real estate.
+Terry L. English is a licensed real estate broker in the State of Indiana and assists clients in the buying and selling of residential and commercial real estate.
 He lends his skills as a trained negotiator to the often cumbersome sales process and he works to insure satisfactory results in every transaction.
 English also assists homeowners in selling their real estate themselves without the intervention of a sales professional.
 As a licensed auctioneer, English can also sell real estate at auction — thereby avoiding lengthy delays in marketing for property sellers.
 Indiana real estate license number RB17001683.

 Auction Services